man455/wordpress-job-manager/readme.txt

 Print Icon courtesy of [VisualPharm](http://www.visualpharm.com/), under a [CC BY-ND](http://creativecommons.org/licenses/by-nd/3.0/) license.

 == Changelog ==

+= 0.7.18 =
+* FIXED: Now compatible with WordPress 3.3!
+* FIXED: HTML entities not being encoded properly in job titles
+* FIXED: Could get a warning when submitting applications
+* FIXED: Unable to download the CSV of Applications when MultiSite is enabled
+* FIXED: Incorrect page numbers could show when dividing the jobs list into pages
+* FIXED: Frontend job dates weren't being translated
+* FIXED: A PHP warning in the settings
+* FIXED: Possible JS error with jQuery 1.5
+* FIXED: Incompatibility with jQuery 1.6
+* FIXED: Files attached to jobs are now deleted when the job is deleted
+* FIXED: Incorrectly placed text in the category dropdown on the application form
+* FIXED: Select boxes not displaying properly in IE7
+* FIXED: RSS feed not loading correctly

+= 0.7.17 =
+* FIXED: Job Title not displaying on application page

+= 0.7.16 =
+* ADDED: Arabic Translation, provided by [Ali Al-Ghalebi](http://www.ghalebi.info/)
+* ADDED: Czech Translation, provided by [Lukas](mailto:prdlik@centrum.cz)
+* FIXED: Jobs names starting with "register" weren't displaying
+* FIXED: WordPress Import could cause duplicate entries in the job list and widgets
+* FIXED: Category lists weren't displaying properly for some users
+* FIXED: HTML Calendar in the frontend job select
+* FIXED: (Hopefully) Activation error in WordPress Multi Site
+* FIXED: Some PHP warnings on the Admin Jobs List page
+* FIXED: File fields being filter on application submit

+= 0.7.15 =
+* CHANGED: "Powered By" line now defaults to off
+* CHANGED: Geoloc JS only loads if it might be needed
+* FIXED: Wrong date being set on Jobs when no date is entered
+* FIXED: `<title>` text not displaying in Hybrid theme
+* FIXED: Some HTML errors on the frontend
+* FIXED: Page could error out with MultiSite and no fancy URLS
+* FIXED: Compatibility with SI CAPTCHA plugin
+* FIXED: Compatibility with FeedWordPress plugin
+* FIXED: Sanity checking on some shortcodes
+* FIXED: Checking for sane values when deleting applications
+* FIXED: Radio buttons not being checked for the mandatory field popup
+* FIXED: Checkboxes not being checked properly for the mandatory field popup
+* FIXED: Duplicate application check could be triggered by anonymous users
+* FIXED: Category pages not showing if main job page was set to front page

+= 0.7.14 =
+* ADDED: Swedish Translation, provided by [Berndt Axelsson](http://www.saxekon.se/)
+* CHANGED: If no Sort Order is selected in Job List Sorting, it will default to ASC, rather than random
+* UPDATED: German Translation, provided by [Joachim Richter](http://www.la-palma-diving.com/)
+* UPDATED: Portuguese (Brazil) Translation, provided by [Alex Ferreira](http://www.alexfj.com.br/)
+* UPDATED: Spanish Translation, provided by [TradiArt](http://www.tradiart.com)
+* FIXED: Fields with no label not showing mandatory asterisk
+* FIXED: Checkboxes being skipped in mandatory field check
+* FIXED: Fields with no label not showing nicely in mandatory field check
+* FIXED: Stop overriding Mystique theme CSS
+* FIXED: Don't check Heading, HTML or Blank fields for Mandatory or Filter rules
+* FIXED: Admin JS error in IE7
+* FIXED: Jobs not displaying if WPML is enabled
+* FIXED: Applications not printing properly in IE7

+= 0.7.13 =
+* ADDED: Estonian Translation, provided by Robert Jakobson
+* ADDED: Portuguese (Brazil) translation, provided by [Alex Ferreira](http://www.alexfj.com.br/)
+* FIXED: User registration page not working under some circumstances
+* FIXED: Job fields not being sorted correctly
+* FIXED: Play nicely with MultiSite
+* FIXED: Applications incorrectly failing mandatory field checks
+* FIXED: A few PHP warnings
+* FIXED: Some settings not being initialised
+* FIXED: Incorrect SI Captcha detection message

 = 0.7.12 =
 * FIXED: Category list on application form could fail with fatal error